- No, dogs can’t eat hummus. Traditional hummus contains seasonings that are dangerous for dogs (onions and garlic) ❌

 When your furry friend gets a hold of hummus, it could be more than just messy – garlic and onion are seriously dangerous to them!
 If there are any signs of distress such as vomiting or diarrhea after snacking on the dip, don’t hesitate to dial the vet up right away.
 With quick intervention, there’s a good chance your pup will make a full recovery.

 Summary: Can Dogs Eat Hummus?

-In conclusion, can dogs eat hummus?
-The answer is no – at least not in its traditional form.
-Hummus contains high levels of salt, oil, and seasonings that are highly dangerous to dogs.
-However, you can make a dog-safe version of hummus at home or opt for a different type of dip like tahini.
-Just be sure to keep any HUMMUS away from your pup!
+Can dogs eat hummus, then, or is it a terrible idea?
+Don’t give them any!
+Hummus contains seasonings that are dangerous to dogs, like onions and garlic.
+If you really want to, you can make a dog-safe version at home or opt for a safe dip like tahini.
+Just keep any HUMMUS away from your pup!